AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`averageOfThreeNumber`

-Given 3 random decimal numbers `a`, `b`, and `c`, calculate and print its average.
-Make sure that your output has identical format as following sample output.
+Given three random decimal numbers, `a`, `b`, and `c`, calculate and print its average.
+Make sure that your output has the identical format as the following sample output

 **Sample Output:**